Digitisation as the next frontier in banking

 For our SME customers, we have pioneered virtual account opening.
 This reduces the need to visit a branch to open an account, allowing customers to focus their time on running their businesses.

 In the transaction banking space, mobile solutions are becoming increasingly important for our clients.
-We are extremely proud of our award-winning DBS IDEAL 3.0 mobile application.
+We are extremely proud of our award-winning DBS IDEAL mobile application.
 This innovative mobile banking solution delivers information management, transaction initiation and approval on the go, meeting the needs of the modern treasurer.
+You can even perform COE bidding and apply online loan for business via DBS IDEAL.

 At DBS, we are constantly exploring how big data can be employed and are using an artificial intelligence to develop a platform to predict potential trade fraud for customers.
 The enhanced levels of risk management this will deliver to clients will be significant.